James Bryant Conant Award In High School Chemistry Teaching

-He has won numerous awards, including the Siemens State Award for AP Mathematics/Science Teacher (2006), the Distinguished Service Award to Iowa Science Teachers from Iowa Science Teachers/Iowa Academy (2003), and the Iowa Chemistry High School Teacher for Excellence in Science Teaching from the Iowa Academy of Science (1993).
+Bernstein received a B.A. degree from the State University of New York, Buffalo, in 1968, where nearly half of his credits came from chemistry classes.
+He also received a chemistry Ph.D. in 1973 from SUNY Buffalo, where his work involved reactions of secondary and tertiary amines with dimethylalane to determine the molecularity of compounds such as H(CH3)2AlN(CH3)3.
+Before joining Hawken School, he did postdoctoral work at Kent State University for a year to find a nontoxic metal catalyst for oxidative polymerizations.

-Hepburn is also a semiprofessional magician.
-“I love presenting my applications of chemical magic around the country and demonstrating the inquiry nature of science by use of magic,” he says.
-He also collects wine, plays chess, and has signatures, programs, or pictures of more than 100 chemistry Nobel Laureates (C&EN, Jan.
-25, page 104).
+He was a board member of the Cleveland Regional Council of Science Teachers from 1983 to 1989, chairman of the ACS Cleveland Section’s High School Affairs Committee from 1984 to 1998, and consultant for the Case Western Reserve University enhancement program for Cleveland high school teachers from 2004 to 2007.
+He also was named the ACS Central Region’s Outstanding High School Teacher in 2004 and received the Technical Educator Award in 2007 from the Cleveland Technical Societies Council.

-Hepburn will present the award address before the Division of Chemical Education.
+Bernstein will deliver the award address before the Division of Chemical Education.

 Join the conversation